-- Use noise blocker or white noise generators to block long distance recording or hidden devices in your home.
+- Use a noise blocker or white noise generator to block long-distance recording or hidden devices in your home.

 - Use frequency scanners or infrared smartphone apps to find hidden cameras.

-- Common sense in your greatest defense against spies.
+- Common sense is your greatest defense against spies.
 So do not share more than you need to.

 How to block listening devices explained.

 Ads-coinciding-with-conversations is a phenomenon that has happened to one too many smartphone users.
 At the core of it is the question, “is my phone listening to my conversations and using keywords to target ads?”

 Officially android and IOS devices do not listen to your conversation because eavesdropping violates the user’s right to privacy.
 However, if reports by the Guardian and other news outlets, including Vice, are believed, contractors and AI developed by android and IOS listen to user conversations.
 How?

 If you think not, you should know that smartphones feature a voice app that accesses your microphone.
 This allows manufacturers or contractors to listen to user conversations.
 In 2019, news came to light that Apple used SIRI to listen to user conversations for “training.”